OneDrive/onedrive-api-docs/direct-endpoint-differences.md

 ## Discovering an endpoint

-Microsoft Graph provides a single API endpoint, `graph.microsoft.com` for consumer and work/school accounts.
+Microsoft Graph provides a single API endpoint, `https://graph.microsoft.com` for consumer and work/school accounts.
+Microsoft Graph is the **preferred API endpoint** for OneDrive and OneDrive for Business API access.
-When using the OneDrive API directly, you must discover the correct OneDrive API endpoint.
+However, if you need to continue using the direct API endpoint for OneDrive or OneDrive for Business due to existing code, you can discover the correct OneDrive API endpoint using Microsoft Graph.

-To discover the correct endpoint for OneDrive API, you must use Microsoft Graph.

 ### OneDrive personal accounts

-To access OneDrive API for OneDrive personal, your app must use the `https://api.onedrive.com/v1.0` endpoint for all requests.
+When not using Microsoft Graph, the API end point for OneDrive personal is always the same: `https://api.onedrive.com/v1.0`.
+OneDrive personal does not require any end point discovery.

 You can determine if the signed in user is a OneDrive personal user by checking the `id_token` for `tid: 9188040d-6c67-4c5b-b112-36a304b66dad`.
 More information about this is available on the [Active Directory v2 protocol](https://docs.microsoft.com/en-us/azure/active-directory/develop/active-directory-v2-protocols-implicit) topic.

 ### OneDrive for Business and SharePoint

-To access the direct API endpoint for OneDrive for Business, your app must first discover the user's My Site URL.
+When not using Microsoft Graph to access OneDrive for Business, your app must first discover the user's My Site URL.
 You can make a request to Microsoft Graph to return this information:

 ```http